Robert A. Harley

 Harley's research focuses on air quality and sustainable transportation;

 he is an author of over 90 papers published

-He serves as an associate editor of Atmospheric Chemistry and
+and serves as a co-editor of Atmospheric Chemistry and

 Physics.
 Harley received the National Science Foundation's

 young investigator (CAREER) award in 1996, as well as a visiting scientist